alharkan7/raihankalla-id/src/data/blog-posts/blog/stoics.md

 It was last year; and the fact that I just write this today, is because I DO need that much time to recover.
 I didn’t heal fast when my longtime friend(s) backstabbed me and I lost everything.
 Not even when I likely had tried everything, visited many places, and met with new people; there was still part of me that still lost in limbo and couldn’t live the same life after.
 My life had turned upside down, and I was stuck, not knowing what to do.

 Until I found a cure, lessons, that came from an unlikely source –a philosophy of more than 2 millennia old, practiced by them who’s called Stoics.
-The same philosophy that accompanied Nelson Mandela in his 27 years imprisonment, guiding and comforting him until his eventual victory of fights against racial inequality in South Africa[\[1\]](#_ftn1).
+The same philosophy that accompanied Nelson Mandela in his 27 years imprisonment, guiding and comforting him until his eventual victory of fights against racial inequality in South Africa [^1].

 > This writing is about that lessons.